OldrichD/FolderSync/README.md

 # Folder Sync Project

 #### This is a program that performs one-way synchronization of two folders.
 This script carries out a one-way synchronization of two folders to keep the replica folder updated with the contents of the source folder.
 The synchronization includes the following operations: file update, copy, and delete (with renaming being treated as separate delete and copy operations).
-Subfolders are also included in the synchronization, including empty ones.
-The synchronization progress (start, changes made, finish) and input parameters are recorded in a file and output to the console.
+Subfolders are also included in the synchronization.
+The synchronization progress (start, changes made, finish) and input parameters are recorded in a file and printed to the console.

 ## Requirements